aruysdeperez/WheelsCode/README.md

 was for when the simplicial complexes generated were pure of a particular dimension d.
 The last function, whose name had "PURE_2D" appended, was for the special case when we had to generate those simplicial complexes that were pure when the dimension was 2.

--There are still some parts of the script that need to be generalize.
+-There are still some parts of the script that need to be generalized.
 In particular, the paths used to store the files have been hard-coded in.

+Results:
+Those wishing to see the results of these scripts on some of the codes on 6 neurons should check the RESULTS folder.
+In the RESULTS folder is a readme titled Results_Description.txt that explains how the data are organized.